 Since the launch of HealthKit in 2014, Apple has been more inclined towards the fitness products.
 This idea was born, when Jobs shared the vision of minimizing the data gap between patients and health care system.

 You May Also Like: 9 Apple Watch Tricks You Should Know!

 Apple has always dreamt of big, however this time, it aims for bigger, if the biomedical engineers succeed in this experiment, it is going to be a boon for diabetic patients.
 Apple watch will become more demandable among the fitness freaks who love to keep a track of their health.

-Apple better watch its back as the advancement of technology is not only its baby, Google’s Life sciences team is working on a technology of creating a “Smart” Contact lens to measure blood sugar levels through eyes.
+Apple better watch its back as the advancement of technology is not only its prerogative, Google’s Life Sciences team is working on a technology of creating a “Smart” Contact lens to measure blood sugar levels through eyes.